Sinethemba3/HairCut-BeautySalon-Booking-System/README.md

 The system follows the MVC (Model-View-Controller) pattern, which separates the application logic from the presentation and data layer:

-Model: Handles database operations (Salon, Users, Services, Appointments).
+* Model: Handles database operations (Salon, Users, Services, Appointments).<br>
-View: Frontend templates displaying data.
+* View: Frontend templates displaying data.<br>
-Controller: Receives user input, interacts with models, and renders views.
+* Controller: Receives user input, interacts with models, and renders views.

 This structure allows scalability and maintainability of the code.